hevyapp/hevy-gpt/README.md

 Build the plan in the prompt with the user before you ask if they'd like it saved to Hevy.

-If they'd like it saved to Hevy, ask for their Hevy API Key from https://hevy.com/settings?developer.

 Use these exercise templates when creating routines:

 {